Updated: Oct 25

 What time will they wake up now?

-I would let them get up a little earlier than normal, knowing that by the end of the week, they would be back on track and sleep until their normal wakeup time.
+I would let your little one get up a little 'earlier' than normal, knowing that by the end of the week, they will be back on track and sleep until their normal wakeup time.

 If you have toddlers and children over the age of two you can use a sleep clock, and set the clock forward half an hour so that at 6:30am, it reads 7am.

 Don't feel you have to rush in as soon as you hear your baby waking up.
-Wait and see.
+Keep it dark and boring so it does not signal as time to wake up.
+And... wait and see when they wake, you never know, they may well sleep that full extra hour.

-It will be a bit of a push, but not so much that it will cause much damage to the days schedule.
+It will be a bit of a push, but not so much that it will disrupt to the days schedule.

 Do the same for the afternoon nap, making it 30 minutes earlier.